7 Debt Investment Options Which Give Decent Returns in India – 2023

-The matters of money, especially investments are characteristically risky.
+Money matters, especially investments, are characteristically risky.

 Last year, the 10-year return on India’s Nifty 50 index was just 9%.
-An in-depth analysis showed that an investor who made a fixed deposit (FD) at the start of the decade would have gained a similar pre-tax return as he/she would have made after investing in equity markets.
+An in-depth analysis showed that an investor who made a fixed deposit (FD) at the start of the decade would have gained a similar pre-tax return as they would have made after investing in equity markets.
 Low-tax-paying investors could only gain marginal returns from equities.

 Equity instruments include shares or stocks of a listed company that present a unit in the company’s ownership.
 It makes an investor a part-owner of the company.